coalton-lang/coalton-website/content/post/20211129-aoc-contest.md

 Yes, you can win multiple awards from different categories.
 You can also win multiple awards within the same category.

+**Can prizes be split?**

+There are two ways a prize may be split:

+1. At your request, we are happy to split a prize in at most two parts for single submissions with shared authorship.

+2. In the event that there are several submissions in a category whose prize is at least 100 USD, for which the judges see work of equal exceptional quality, we reserve the right to split the prize at most two ways.

 **When is the submission deadline?**

 Sunday, January 2, 2022 at 23:59 anywhere on Earth.